RudraKirthi/RudraKirthi/README.md

 - 👋 Hi, I’m @Rudraksha Makwana
-- 👀 I’m a Data Analyst and data science enthusiast
-- 🌱 I’m currently working as Product Analyst
+- 🌱 I’m currently working as Business Analyst - have 4+ years of experience.
 - 💞️ I’m looking to collaborate on Data Science Projects
 - 📫 How to reach me 9888230639